$W^{1,p}$ regularity of solutions to Kolmogorov equation with Gilbarg-Serrin matrix

-This is a model example of a divergence form operator that is not accessible by classical means such as the parametrix \cite{F}, \cite[Ch.\,IV]{LSU}.
-Although the matrix $a$ is discontinuous at $x=0$, it is uniformly elliptic, so by the De Giorgi-Nash theory, the solution $u \in W^{1,2}(\mathbb R^d)$ to the corresponding elliptic equation $(\mu -\nabla \cdot a \cdot \nabla) u = f$, $\mu>0$, $f \in L^p\cap L^2$, $p \in ]\frac{d}{2},\infty[$, is in $C^{0,\gamma}$, where the H\"{o}lder continuity exponent $\gamma \in ]0,1[$ depends only on $d$ and $c$.
-The operator \eqref{div_} and its modifications both of divergence and non-divergence type have been investigated by many authors in order to precise the connection between the regularity properties of the solution and the continuity properties of the matrix, see \cite{GS}, \cite{Me}, \cite[Ch.\,1.2]{LU}, \cite{ABT}, \cite{OG}, \cite{A} and references therein.
+These are model examples of divergence/non-divergence form operators that are not accessible by classical means such as the parametrix \cite{F}, \cite[Ch.\,IV]{LSU}.
+Although the matrix $a$ is discontinuous at $x=0$, it is uniformly elliptic, so by the De Giorgi-Nash theory, the solution $u \in W^{1,2}(\mathbb R^d)$ to the elliptic equation $(\mu -\nabla \cdot a \cdot \nabla) u = f$, $\mu>0$, $f \in L^p\cap L^2$, $p \in ]\frac{d}{2},\infty[$, is in $C^{0,\gamma}$, where the H\"{o}lder continuity exponent $\gamma \in ]0,1[$ depends only on $d$ and $c$.
+The operators \eqref{div_} and their modifications have been studied by many authors in order to precise the relationship between the regularity properties of the solution and the continuity properties of the matrix, see \cite{GS}, \cite{Me}, \cite[Ch.\,1.2]{LU}, \cite{ABT}, \cite{MSS,MSS2}, \cite{OG}, \cite{A} and references therein.
+In fact, there is a quantitative dependence of the regularity properties of solutions of the corresponding parabolic and elliptic equations on the value of $c$ (see the cited papers, see also the results below).
+In this sense, the matrix $a$ has a critical-order discontinuity at the origin.